For Mentees | Staff Mentorship Program

-- Learning how to conduct yourself in an informational interview and to prepare a targeted resume
+- Learn how to conduct yourself in an informational interview

-- Receiving constructive feedback for growth and improvement
+- Listen to constructive feedback for growth and improvement

 Responsibilities of a Mentee

-- Mentees must attend the informal mixer to meet potential mentors and meet with potential mentors during the informational interview process.
+- Mentees must attend the mixer in November to meet potential mentors.
+Mentees may also request informational interviews with potentials mentors during the selection process.

-- Mentees must be willing to meet with their matched mentors in person for one hour once or twice a month for the duration of the program (approximately ten months).
+- Mentees must be willing to meet with their matched mentors in person for one hour once or twice a month for the duration of the program; January – September 2020.